Junior Year: Discover Job Opportunities

 Conduct focused informational interviews for job-related information and networking.
 Access the Occupational Outlook Handbook for information about careers, educational requirements, salaries, working conditions, and more.

 Update your Resume and have it critiqued by an ELCM staff member.
 We have daily walk-in hours and also conduct critiques by email.
 Use social media platforms like LinkedIn to continue to develop your Personal Brand.
 Personal branding is when you market yourself and your experience as a "brand" -- It's how you stand out from a crowd by identifying and expressing your unique value, skills an abilities in a consistent way, across all media platforms (print, virtual, etc.).

-Meet with a career counselor or attend ELCM workshops and programs and Career Week events, to learn about topics ranging from resume and cover letter writing to internship searching and interviewing skills.
+Meet with a career counselor or attend ELCM workshops and programs to learn about topics ranging from resume and cover letter writing to internship searching and interviewing skills.